University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-2. Apply knowledge of image processing and active sensor processing.
+2. Apply knowledge of image processing and active sensor processing for using the data to guide mechatronic systems.
 (D.1)

-3. Apply knowledge of advanced control techniques.
+3. Apply knowledge of advanced control techniques to control mechatronic systems.
 (D.1)

-4. Design sensors, signal processing and control solutions to practical problems.
+4. Design sensor, signal processing and control solutions to solve practical problems.
 (C.1)

 Course intended learning outcomes (CILOs)